allegro/blog/_posts/2024-04-23-INP-new-core-web-vitals.md

 It forces a focus on all interactions, not just making the site interactive as quickly as possible.
 This requires digging in and understanding how interactions are processed by the browser.
 It also requires thinking about how other operations can affect the interactivity of the website.

-We are still learning how to work in the new reality so we would be excited if you share your own experiences with us!
+We are still learning how to work in the new reality, so we would be excited if you share your own experiences with us!